Cognito Identity in GitHub Actions

 Trust Policy - Cognito Identity Access Token

-Using this new access token we’ll create a trust policy validating the same claims as before, but instead of having to match everything inside the token.actions.githubusercontent.com:sub
+Using this new access token a trust policy can be created to match on the individual claims instead of having to matching everything inside the token.actions.githubusercontent.com:sub condition.
+Such a trust policy could look like:

 {